nlicalzi/launch_school/ls202_html_and_css/lesson_1.md

   * `<header>`: Used to identify the top of a page, article, section, or other segment of a page.
 Think of this as distinct from `<h1>`-`<h6>`, as they have separate semantic meanings.
   * `<nav>`: Used to identify a section of major navigational links on a page.
-  * `<articleH>`: Used to identify a section of independent, self-contained content that may be independently distributed or reused.
+  * `<article>`: Used to identify a section of independent, self-contained content that may be independently distributed or reused.
   * `<section>`: Used to identify a thematic grouping of content, which generally, but not always, includes a heading.
   * `<aside>`: Used to hold content, such as sidebars, inserts, or brief explanations, that is tangentially related to the content surrounding it.
   * `<footer>`: Used to identify the closing or end of a page, article, section, or other segment of a page.
 Content within this element should be relative information and should not diverge from the document or section it is included within.